The Ultimate Guide to Credit Cards

 Extended warranties.
 Buying new laptops, cellphones, TVs, and other consumer electronic devices is a time-honored holiday shopping tradition.
 With an extended warranty benefit from your card, you may get a warranty claim period that’s double what the manufacturer offers.
 That could save you the cost of buying a retailer’s extended warranty and still give you extra protection against defective gear.

 Purchase price protection.
 Maybe your holiday gifts weren’t damaged or stolen, but instead, you found out you overpaid.
 A card with purchase price protection benefits can save the day by refunding the difference, so you get the lower price for your purchase.
 Not many cards offer this perk, but some do.
+And because this is such a valuable perk, many credit card issuers place tight restrictions on when (and how many times) you can use it.
+These restrictions include a time frame in which you can request a refund, the amount you can claim per item, and the total amount you can claim in a year.

 Return protection.
 With some retailers’ short return periods and the general busyness of the holidays, you may not have time to return items you don’t want right away.
 Card return protection gives you more time to secure a refund for those purchases.
 This perk may even apply to items on sale or those you bought at last-chance clearance prices.